SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Numerical Results

 \subsection{Analyzing the trade-off between geometric diversity and object lift time}

-The relationship between \emph{geometric diversity} and \emph{object lift time} for all generated designs is illustrated in Fig.~\ref{fig:results}.
+The relationship between \emph{geometric diversity} and \emph{object lift time} is illustrated in Fig.~\ref{fig:results}.
 For each feature-rich object, the geometric diversity of the $i$th design was defined as $D_i = \| \bm{\rho}_i - \bar{\bm{\rho}}\|$, where $\bar{\bm{\rho}} = \frac{1}{K}\sum_{i=1}^{K}\bm{\rho}_i$ represents the mean morphology of the $K$ designs produced for that object.
-In this case, higher geometric diversity values correspond to designs that deviate significantly from the mean morphology.
-We used \emph{object lift time} as a proxy for functional performance, which was defined as the total duration that the object was simultaneously in contact with the gripper while not touching the ground during simulation.
+Higher geometric diversity values correspond to designs that deviate significantly from the mean morphology.
+We used \emph{object lift time} as a proxy for functional performance, which was defined as the total duration that the object was simultaneously in contact with the gripper while not touching the ground.

 As shown in Fig.~\ref{fig:results}, designs located on the Pareto front typically used a high volume fraction of 0.30 or 0.35.
 Only the spiky ball had one Pareto-optimal design with $v_f = 0.25$.
 This trend was expected, as a larger material budget gives the optimizer the freedom to generate more exotic morphologies with greater geometric diversity.
 Furthermore, higher volume designs are capable of generating larger contact forces, and are expected to increase object lift times due to their increased grip strength.